-- DO NOT operate with flue draft exceeding .08 water column inches (19.9 Pa). - DO NOT store fuel or other combustible materials within marked installation clearances. - · Inspect and clean flues and chimney regularly. - DO NOT operate your furnace with the fuel or ash doors open.
+- DO NOT operate with flue draft exceeding .08 water column inches (19.9 Pa). - DO NOT store fuel or other combustible materials within marked installation clearances. - · Inspect and clean flues and chimney regularly. - DO NOT operate your furnace with the fuel door or ash drawer open.